 Shaft Design and Flexibility

-The more flexible the shaft is, the easier it will be to build up power in your swing.
+The more flexible the shaft is, the easier it will be to build power in your swing.
 If you are especially struggling with swing speed and power, look for a more flexible shaft.

 Club Face and Head